-In order to relate these parameters between nature and model, we applied standard scaling procedures as in other studies about geological systems consisting of viscous substratum and brittle cover (Hubbert, 1937; Ramberg, 1981; Weijermars and Schmeling, 1986; Davy and Cobbold, 1991; Weijermars et al., 1993; Bonini et al., 2012).
-The detailed scaling procedure is described in Appendix B.

-The geometrical scaling ratio is set to 10^{-5} meaning that 1 cm in the model represents 1 km in nature (Tab.
-B1 in Appendix B).
+In order to relate geometrical, dynamical, kinematical and rheological model parameters to the natural prototype, we applied standard scaling procedures (Hubbert, 1937; Ramberg, 1981; Davy and Cobbold, 1991; Weijermars et al., 1993), which are described in detail in Appendix A. The geometrical scaling ratio is set to 10-5 meaning that 1 cm in the model represents 1 km in nature (Tab.
+A1, Appendix A).
 Principles of dynamical scaling require that driving and resisting forces acting during deformation have to be related properly (Weijermars and Schmeling, 1986; Pollard et al., 2005).
-Drivers for salt flow are produced by gravitational buoyancy forces due to loading of sediments on top of the salt layer, and by tectonically driven lateral pressure forces (Jackson and
+Drivers for salt flow as simulated in our models are produced by gravitational buoyancy forces due to loading of sediments on top of the salt layer, and